jgneff/openjdk/README.md

 1. as a set of self-contained programs that include all of their dependencies, or
 2. as the suite of software and documentation forming a complete Java Platform.

+**Note:** The first method should work on any Linux system.
+The second method requires a system with Linux kernel version 3.2.0 or later and GNU C library version 2.29 or later, such as Ubuntu 20.04 LTS, Fedora 30, or later releases.
+See the Java Platform section below for details.

 #### Self-contained

 When you run the OpenJDK commands with the prefix `openjdk`, the programs use only the supporting libraries in the Snap package itself.
-The package defines the following commands for the corresponding JDK tools:
+The package defines the following commands for each of the corresponding JDK tools:

 - openjdk.java
 - openjdk.javac